asashish001/NyayaVault/Docs/THREAT_MODEL.md

 # Threat model — NyayaVault

 Derived from `Docs/05_THREAT_MODEL.md`.
-Residual risks are honest: this is an SIH prototype.
+Residual risks are honest: this is an prototype.

 ## Conventional threats